valera2444/Drone_object_tracking/README.md

 docker_run.sh script provides an example of running docker container

 For running container with GPU you must have nvidia-container-toolkit installed.
-Image size - 7.65GB, optimization advisable.
+Image size - 6.72GB(6.1GB - site-packages).

 Please create example_for_docker_image folder that must contain (this used only by docker):
 1) annotations.txt